• Skip to primary navigation

 We may earn money or products from the companies mentioned in this post.
 To read more about our affiliate program click here

 When you are married to an addict and/or abuser a lot of the typical marriage advice just doesn’t apply, in fact it can be downright dangerous.
 Tips on how to love your husband more and serve him more can just feed the abuse.
-For example following the telling you to never go to bed on angry feelings just might be forcing you into a difficult conversation with an addict who is in a bad frame of mind which can then escalate to full-blown abuse.
+For example following the common advice to never go to bed on angry feelings just might be forcing you into a difficult conversation with an addict who is in a bad frame of mind which can then escalate to full-blown abuse.
 Remember you are not a codependent; you are a spouse in betrayal trauma.
 You and your spouse each need to heal yourselves before you can heal the marriage.

 Most marriage and relationship advice is based on the assumption that there are two willing partners both ready to give their all to the relationship.
 When dealing with addiction and abuse this is frequently not true as the addict/abuser has no interest in changing their ways to make the relationship more healthy.
 Their goal is to change their spouse to fit their expectations and fantasies.
-Even when your dealing with an addict in active recovery there are a lot of unhealthy thought patterns that are ingrained into the way they handle relationships.
+Even when you’re dealing with an addict in active recovery there are a lot of unhealthy thought patterns that are ingrained into the way they handle relationships.
 Healthy boundaries are still essential and will be different from the ones a couple in a healthy relationship maintains.

 The following is a list of resources that myself and others I trust recommend for those dealing with an addict and/or abuser.